great-expectations/great_expectations/docs/features/validation_operators_and_actions.rst

 Actions
 ********

-A class What happens inside an operator is completely up to the implementor.

-In practice a typical operator will invoke actions.
+The Validation Operator implementations above invoke actions.

 An action is a way to take an arbitrary method and make it configurable and runnable within a data context.

 The only requirement from an action is for it to have a take_action method.

 GE comes with a list of actions that we consider useful and you can reuse in your pipelines.
-Most of them take in validation results and do something with it.
+Most of them take in validation results and do something with them.